-- 1Money (Android) and Spendee (iOS) – Track how much you spend on your pets, how you spend your money and set a budget for each category
+- 1Money (Android) and Spendee (iOS) – Track how much you spend on your pets and how you spend your money and set a budget for each category

 - Tractive (Android and iOS) – A GPS tracker for your cat or dog.
 You can use it to both locate and track your pet’s movements

-- BringFido (Android and iOS) – See nearby hotels that are pet-friendly or other great locations for a walk
+- BringFido (Android and iOS) – See nearby pet-friendly hotels or other great locations for a walk

 - Zooplus (Android) and Chewy (iOS) – An online shop that’s specifically made for pets